 Folks from all classes were laid here to hopefully have eternal rest.
 It also has a wooded section.
 Family mausoleums of the wealthier members of society still stand proudly.
 Other lovely stone monuments that weren’t vandalized still mark graves.
 Some gravestones still mark the departed’s resting place, despite all the abuse this cemetery has endured up until 2003, when the city was shamed into doing a better job in maintaining and restoring it.

-One 1841 parcel of land bought, formerly known as Brown’s Hill, became the Catholic Cemetery section of Western Cemetery, as there was great need for such a section.
+One 1841 parcel, formerly known as Brown’s Hill, became the Catholic Cemetery section of Western Cemetery, as there was great need for such a section.
 Many Irish Catholics who had immigrated from Ireland to escape the infamous potato famine had settled in Portland.
-From 1843 to 1882, 900 people were buried in this section.
+From 1843 to 1882, nine hundred people were buried in this section.
 Many of them had hard, stress-filled lives, and their relatives had hoped that these brave immigrants could finally find rest in such a beautiful spot.

-Though no one knows for sure, because of a massive fire in the late 1800s, that burned down most of Portland, and the poor record keeping done by the city government over the years, 6,600 people are thought to be buried in Western Cemetery, filling its entire 12 acres.
+6,600 people are thought to be buried in Western Cemetery, filling its entire 12 acres.
+However, no one knows for sure, because of a massive fire in the late 1800s, that burned down most of Portland.
+Also, inept city government officials over the years did a poor job at record keeping.
 Western Cemetery was deemed to be all bought out in 1910.
 Last known burial happened in 1987, in a long established, family plot.

 A full cemetery offers little profit or practical benefit, and they couldn’t sell it “as is” either.
 At least they didn’t try to move the massive amount of graves to another cemetery, and build on the land something else, or sell the land to a developer.